NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/mcp_server.md

 ### Prerequisites

-The NetApp DataOps Toolkit for Traditional Environments requires that Python 3.8, 3.9, 3.10, or 3.11 be installed on the local host.
+The NetApp DataOps Toolkit for Traditional Environments requires that Python >= 3.8 be installed on the local host.
 Additionally, the toolkit requires that pip for Python3 be installed on the local host.
 For more details regarding pip, including installation instructions, refer to the [pip documentation](https://pip.pypa.io/en/stable/installing/).

 ### Installation Instructions
 To install the NetApp DataOps Toolkit for Traditional Environments, run the following command.